The Dominance and Monopolies Review: USA

 - conspiracy to monopolise, which requires a conspiracy, a specific intent to monopolise and an overt act in furtherance of that conspiracy.6

-The Sherman Act can be enforced in civil actions through injunctions brought by the US Department of Justice (DOJ) and through private litigation, as detailed below.7
+The Sherman Act can be enforced through civil actions brought by the US Department of Justice (DOJ) and private litigants, as detailed below.7

 Other statutes also apply to the behaviour of monopolists.
-Most notable is Section 5 of the Federal Trade Commission (FTC) Act, 15 USC Section 45, which prohibits 'unfair methods of competition'.
-The FTC Act reaches all conduct covered by the Sherman Act and probably reaches more broadly.8 It can be enforced solely by the FTC through civil action for injunctions and prospective cease-and-desist orders.9
+Most notable is Section 5 of the Federal Trade Commission (FTC) Act, 15 USC Section 45, which prohibits unfair methods of competition.
+The FTC Act reaches all conduct covered by the Sherman Act and probably reaches more broadly.8 It can be enforced solely by the FTC through civil actions for injunctions and prospective cease-and-desist orders.9

 Many US states have analogous statutes that apply to monopolists.
-In addition, in certain industries, other regulations can also apply to and potentially limit monopolists.
+In certain industries, other regulations can also apply to and potentially limit monopolists.

 Year in review